ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-11-writing-controllers-for-kubernetes-custom-resources.md

 comments: true
 excerpt_separator: <!--more-->
 ---
 Kubernetes has become omnipresent.
 Whether you're part of a development team looking to deploy highly available apps or part of a data science team looking to run machine learning workloads in a scalable way - Kubernetes is often the platform of choice.
 The ecosystem around Kubernetes has grown considerably, and last year I used a project called Kubeflow a lot.
-Kubeflow offers features such as distributed training or workflow orchestration, all running on top of Kubernetes.
+(Kubeflow offers features such as distributed training and workflow orchestration, all running on top of Kubernetes.)

-When I peeked under the hood, one of the things I noticed on the cluster were Kubeflow's Custom Resource Definitions (CRDs) and their respective controllers.
+Sometimes, I would take a peek into the cluster to see what was going on, and one of the things I noticed were Kubeflow's Custom Resource Definitions (CRDs) and their respective controllers.
 For example, when you create a recurring Kubeflow Pipeline job, you actually create a custom resource of type `ScheduledWorkflow` under API group/version `kubeflow.org/v1beta1` (you can see this easily with `kubectl get scheduledworkflow.v1beta1.kubeflow.org`).
 All changes made to this resource are observed by a controller, which is basically a control loop running on Kubernetes that reacts to these changes.

 <!--more-->
 ## Hello Operator